 the County Executive’s Office, including the Office of Emergency Services, the Office of Countywide Contracting

 Management, Redevelopment Dissolution, and the Bail and Release Project.

 James received his J.D. from Stanford Law School.
-He graduated summa cum laude from Princeton University, where he received the M. Taylor Pyne Honor Prize, Princeton’s highest undergraduate distinction.
-He is a Harry S. Truman Scholar and Paul & Daisy Soros Fellow.
+He graduated summa cum laude from Princeton University, with an A.B. in Public and International Affairs.
+James has received numerous honors, including the M. Taylor Pyne Honor Prize, Princeton University’s highest undergraduate distinction; he is a Harry S. Truman Scholar and Paul & Daisy Soros Fellow.